 - 2 cups full fat coconut milk

-- 3 tablespoons stevia sweetener (use sweetener of choice)
+- 2 tablespoons powdered stevia (or use sweetener of choice)

 - ¼ cup cold water